lavinia roberts

 Black Triangle is about two ghost hunters, one a medium, the other much more scientific, exploring the Triangle Waist Company factory fire.
 A tale of NYC’s horrific Triangle Shirtwaist Factory fire and one woman who had enough.

-East Village Chronicles Vol. 10 Metropolitan Playhouse, Manhattan, NY, May 2014
+East Village Chronicles Vol. 10 Metropolitan Playhouse, (Production) Manhattan, NY – May 2014

-Midwinter Madness Festival, Roy Arias Studios, Manhattan, NY, Feb.
+Midwinter Madness Festival, Roy Arias Studios, (Production) Manhattan, NY – Feb.
 2014

 The Black Triangle